zenlex/germinate/README.md

 then = [["commandA", "arg1", "arg2"], ["commandB", "arg1", "arg2"]] (optional - these will be run after the install command for the package)
 ```

+### Additional Template files
+You may add files to your `templates/[stack]/` folder to be included on new projects.
+- Any folders/files in the `before_install` subfolder for a stack are copied to the new project folder prior to running the dependency install commands.
+- Any folders/files in the `after_install` subfolder for a stack are copied to the new project folder after running the dependency install commands.

 ## Installation
 _(Installer / docker image coming some day...)_